Guide to Winter in Lapland: 10+ Day Itinerary

 While it’s not guaranteed that you’ll see the aurora, you’ll have great odds while visiting Lapland.
 They’re visible approximately 150 nights a year, giving you a 71% chance of seeing them on clear nights throughout most of Lapland.

 To see them, it’s best to get out of cities with light pollution and go outdoors where you have a clear view of the sky.
-Although predictions aren’t always accurate, you can check the aurora forecast here and on this app.
-The aurora is most commonly seen between 9:00 p.m. and 11:30 p.m.
+In Lapland, the aurora is most commonly seen between 9:00 p.m. and 11:30 p.m.
+This blog has aurora and weather forecast apps and information on what the aurora can look like to the naked eye.

 You’ll find aurora tours offered everywhere in Lapland, but we opted to stay in more remote areas, trying to view them on our own instead.
-Staying at the Aurora Village Ivalo is the perfect spot to do this!
+We’ve got the best places to see the northern lights from glass dome hotels throughout Lapland listed here!

 10-19-day itinerary